ErikSvaleng/cleanslate/Readme.md

 This is a simple repo to provide a starting point for a new JavaScript app with webpack.

-Just type `npm start`, to fire up webpacks dev-server and code away!
+Just type `npm install` and then `npm start`, to fire up webpacks dev-server.
+Now you can code away!

 ## Usage
 If you get to the point where you want to check in your code to source controll, you can perform the following steps: